 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-1. Set the amount of the court diversion fee that an individual who attends a defensive driving school may be assessed.
+1. Set the amount of the court diversion fee that an individual, including an individual who holds a commercial driver license, who attends a defensive driving school may be assessed.

 2. Charge an individual a forty-five dollar surcharge if the individual attends a defensive driving school.